theosth/PubMed_MLP-INLPT-WS2023/management/docs/index.md

 ### Gemma

 At the time of writing this, Google's Gemini-based open-source Gemma model has been released for 13 hours.
 There are two versions, a 7 billion and 2 billion parameter model.
 We tested the 4 bit quantized 7 billion parameter model requiring 5.2 GB of disk space.
 Again, without changing the prompt, context or questions, the answering performance appeared worse than with Mistral.
+The report for Google Gemma ([Gemma Team, Google Deep Mind: Gemma: Open Models Based on Gemini
-The paper for Google Gemma stresses the model's performance being especially strong on coding and mathematical tasks compared to models of a similar size.
+Research and Technology](https://storage.googleapis.com/deepmind-media/gemma/gemma-report.pdf)) stresses the model's performance being especially strong on coding and mathematical tasks compared to models of a similar size.
 In free recall question answering tasks (MMLU) it is comparable to Llama2 or Mistral.
 However, there is no benchmark on RAG and question answering with provided context.
 In our tests, it blatantly ignored the instruction to answer to the best of its ability if the answer is not contained within the context.
 Fiddling with the temperature only made answers worse.
 Here are the examples:

 Prompt, context, questions same as for llama2
 Answers: